 - DOSS SoundBox Color Portable Wireless Bluetooth (or wired) Speaker — about $20

-As Amazon Prime members, we have used these items to watch downloaded videos on flights and even bus trips, saving hundreds in rental costs since 2016.
-Active noise reducing (if not completely noise cancelling) headphones powered by replaceable and rechargeable AAA batteries have brought additional comfort to the longest trips.
+We have used these items to watch free downloaded videos on flights and even bus trips, saving hundreds in rental costs since 2016.
+Active noise reducing (if not completely noise cancelling) headphones powered by replaceable and rechargeable AAA batteries have added comfort to the longest trips.
 The DOSS portable speaker — which has incredible sound quality considering its size and cost — has further helped us to create an enjoyable personal atmosphere wherever we are in the world.

 By all means, travel frugally … but don’t regret creating your own (discount) luxury!